Petscop

 Petscop is a YouTube horror web series by Tony Domenico, made to resemble a YouTube Let's Play series.
-The videos follow "Paul", the protagonist, exploring and documenting a supposedly "long-lost PlayStation video game" titled Petscop.
+The videos follow Paul Leskowitz, the protagonist, exploring and documenting a supposedly "long-lost PlayStation video game" titled Petscop.
 The 24-episode series ran from March 12, 2017, to September 2, 2019.
 The series received widespread coverage for its storytelling, authenticity, surrealism, and its active community of viewers.

 Plot summary

 The main character, Paul, has found or received a copy of the titular unreleased game Petscop, supposedly developed by the fictional company Garalina, uploading recordings of its early levels.
 Initially, the game seems like a standard PlayStation puzzle game, centering around the player character—named "Guardian"—capturing strange creatures known as "pets" by solving puzzles.
 Paul notes that the game is unfinished and lacks playable content.
 The first four episodes are recorded by Paul for a specific, unnamed, person.
 Later, Paul acknowledges that his recordings have found an audience on YouTube, though he still narrates directly to the unseen character, and occasionally speaks to them with their responses being silent to the viewer, presumably using a phone.

 The game box, however, came attached with a note containing a code and instructions.
 By following these, Paul is able to access a dark, hidden section of the game.
 The new area, known as the "Newmaker Plane", is a vast grassy field, pitch dark except for a spotlight following the Guardian.
 The field has few landmarks, and a large network of underground tunnels.
 The area still loosely follows conventions of puzzle games, and Paul attempts to reverse engineer the puzzles (and the internal logic of the game) to continue progressing.
 As Paul finds more content, it is slowly revealed—through references to 'real-world' events and characters—that Petscop was designed for a specific person who did something horrible.

 The series' overarching plot involves a man named Marvin, the disappearance of his childhood friend Lina, and an incident in which Marvin kidnaps his own daughter, Care, who he believes to be Lina reborn.
 There is a recurring focus on "rebirthing", a failed attempt to rebirth a girl named Belle into a girl named Tiara, and a growing connection between Paul, his family's past, and the game.
 It is later implied that some footage is not from Paul's perspective, introducing new viewpoints from Belle and Marvin, who are all playing Petscop simultaneously.
 Marvin solicits Paul's help to find landmarks on the Newmaker Plane, and re-enact the process of rebirthing his daughter, Care.
 Later, Paul realizes that the landmarks on the Newmaker Plane may have significance to real-life locations; after presumably traveling to one of the real landmarks, Paul's voice is no longer present after this point, though his videos continue to be uploaded without narration.